 1) Focus on making a connection.

+Making a connection is one of the best real estate buying strategies.
 Making a connection is extremely important during any transaction.
 Sellers would prefer to sell a property to someone they like.
 The more you can convince the seller that you will own the property forever and take care of it, the better.

 You write a real estate love letter wherein you tell the seller how much their home would mean to you.
 Talk about the children you plan to play with in the backyard.
 Talk about how you plan to replace the roof, regularly mow the lawn, and invite your parents over to stay.
 Paint a lovely picture in the seller’s mind of how you plan to take good care of the property once it’s sold to you.